 - Drowsy drivers are often more stressed, impatient, and tend to drive faster (NSF)

 - 37% of drivers report that they’ve fallen asleep behind the wheel in their lifetime (AAA)

 - 28.3% of licensed drivers report that they’ve had a hard time keeping their eyes open while driving within the last month (AAA)

 - Only one in five drivers pulls over to nap when driving drowsy (NSF)

 While there’s not much, you can do to stop impaired, distracted, aggressive, or drowsy drivers.
 You can do something about the way you drive around them.
 With a qualified defensive driving course, you can learn how to avoid many of the dangers presented by other drivers — and avoid becoming one of these statistics.

-Want the best defensive driving course in La Porte TX?
-Top Picks: Island Driving School, Lords Defensive Driving School & Silverlake Driving School!
+Want the best defensive driving course in Pearland TX?
+Top Picks: Road Ready Driving School & Comedy Guys Defensive Driving!

 Southlake Defensive Driving

 Want the best defensive driving course in Southlake TX?
 Top Picks: Southlake Driving School, Crescent Driving School & Champions Driving School!